bentoks2016/baret-full-stack-project/README.md

 https://github.com/bentoks2016/baret-full-stack-project is the link to github repo this application`s backend API.

+https://rocky-castle-66213.herokuapp.com/ is the link to the deployed api on heroku.

 My planning involed breaking the problem down into very managebale components & working my way to to the major problems.
 It involved critically looking at the overall major objectives and the very minor components parts that make up the